 1. Zahara de la Sierra

 Grazalema is the highest village of the region and the one that experiences the most rainfall.
-The paved white streets don’t seem to have changed much since medieval times, but the place comes alive around lunchtime in the bars in and around the village squares.
-You can easily spend half a day here, watching village life go by.
-Close by, you can walk to the canyon of the “Garganta Verde”.
-A great way to enjoy the green surroundings of the “Sierra de Grazalema”, with griffon vultures circling above the mountains.
+The paved white streets don’t seem to have changed much since medieval times.
+Grazalema is fairly quiet, but the place comes alive around lunch time in the bars in and around the village squares.
+You can easily spend half a day here, simply watching village life go by.

 3.Arcos de la Frontera

+One of my favourite pueblos!
 The inner town of Arcos is absolutely stunning!
 Narrow, white alleyways are perched on the immense cliffs over the Guadelete river.
 From the Plaza de Cabildo you get an amazing view over the surroundings!
 Getting lost in the little side streets, with arches spanning over some of the churches, listening to a flamenco show behind the closed doors of the theatre, admiring the numerous beautiful portals… plenty to do to keep you busy!
 Arcos is one of the more famous villages, so it can get crowded at times on the main square.
-Staying overnight will allow you to join its treasures in a more relaxed way.
+Staying overnight will allow you to enjoy its treasures in a more relaxed way.

 4.Vejer de la Frontera

-Have you visited the white villages of Andalucia?
-What are your favourites?
+Have you visited the white villages of Andalucía?
+Which ones are your favourites?